 A 2007 study by an international research team (Lee et al.) tested children at ages 12 and 15, thereby permitting good indications of long-term effects of developmental toxins.
 This study found that learning disability and attention deficit disorder were two and three times as high among children with elevated levels of dioxins, compared with children with undetectable dioxin levels.17 The dioxins associated with such dramatic increases in risk of neurological disorders were at common background levels -- found in 27% to 31% of children.
 And the concentrations measured were clearly, basically from postnatal exposures, at those ages.
 Bear in mind that learning disability and attention deficits (apparent effects of background dioxin exposures, as found in this study) are common among people with ASD.

-As indicated above, average levels of dioxins and PCBs in human milk in most countries are far above established safe levels; exposures resulting from living in areas with waste incinerator emissions would be in addition to these already-high background levels.
+As indicated above, average levels of dioxins and PCBs in human milk in most countries are far above established safe levels; exposures resulting from living in areas with waste incinerator emissions would normally exceed these already-high typical levels.